LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 the selected run together when `SHIFT`-direction or `SHIFT`-left mouse button are pressed.

-Then comes the damage of the leader's weapon with the highest damage dice, then his current and maximum Calm (composure, focus, attentiveness), then his current and maximum HP (hit points, health).
+Then comes the damage of the highest damage dice weapon the leader can use, then his current and maximum Calm (composure, focus, attentiveness), then his current and maximum HP (hit points, health).
 At the end, the personal target of the leader is described, in this case a basilisk monster,